What is Gamma Knife radiosurgery?

 1. You will be asked to remove any clothing, jewelry, hairpins, dentures, or other objects that may interfere with the procedure, and will be given a gown to wear.

-2. An intravenous (IV) line may be started in the hand or arm in order to give medications and/or fluids during the procedure.
+2. An intravenous (IV) line may be started to give medications and/or fluids during the procedure.

 3. The skin on your head will be cleansed at the locations where the pins for the head frame will be placed.